 For many of you, this will be one of the smallest classes you'll take during your undergraduate education.
-Typically, that allows the me to write you a stronger letter.
+Typically, that allows the faculty to write you a stronger letter.
 However, you will need to stand out as a dedicated student.

-If you believe you may want a letter of recommendation, please request a letter of recommendation as soon as you can towards the beginning of the semester (generally after the first exam) if you can.
-You will need to regularly attend office hours so that I have face-to-face interaction with you, and you may be required to fill out a letter of recommendation information packet that may take a few hours to complete.
-I will only write you a letter if you plan on applying during the upcoming application cycle.
+If you believe you may want a letter of recommendation from Dr. Geske or Dr. Bradley, please request a letter of recommendation after the first exam.
+You will need to regularly interact with that faculty member so that they have face-to-face interaction with you.
+You may be required to fill out a letter of recommendation information packet that may take a few hours to complete.
+We will only agree to a letter if you plan on applying during the upcoming application cycle.

-I will also ask you to share any information you can, such as your resume, personal statement, volunteer work, and any research abstracts/posters you have completed.
+We will also ask you to share any information you can, such as your resume, personal statement, volunteer work, and any research abstracts/posters you have completed.
 See the AAMC letter of evaluation guidelines to see what is often desired in letters of recommendation.